-2014-15 Percent of Classes In Core Academic Subjects Core Academic Classes Taught by Highly Qualified Teachers
+2015-16 Percent of Classes In Core Academic Subjects Core Academic Classes Taught by Highly Qualified Teachers

-Location of Classes Taught by Highly Qualified Teachers Not Taught by Highly Qualified Teachers
+Location of Classes Taught by Highly Qualified Teachers Qualified Teachers

-This School 100.0 0.0
+This School 90.5 9.5

 Districtwide

-All Schools 95.0 5.0
+All Schools 94.0 6.0

-High-Poverty Schools 95.0 5.0
+High-Poverty Schools 94.0 6.0

-Low-Poverty Schools 0.0 0.0
+Low-Poverty Schools Low-Poverty Schools 0.0 0.0

-\ High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
+^{} High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
 Low-poverty schools are those with student eligibility of approximately 39 percent or less in the free and reduced price meals program.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2015-16)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2016-17)

-Porterville Unified School District held a Public Hearing on September 10, 2015 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Porterville Unified School District held a Public Hearing on August 25, 2016 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English Learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
-The chart below displays data collected in August 2015, regarding textbooks in use during the 2015-16 school year.
+The chart below displays data collected in August 2016, regarding textbooks in use during the 2015-16 school year.

-Textbooks and Instructional Materials Year and month in which data were collected: August 2015 Core Curriculum Area Textbooks and Instructional M aterials/Year of Adoption Reading/Language Arts Houghton Mifflin Adopted 2003 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Mathematics McGraw Hill Adopted 2015 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Science Glencoe Adopted 2006 Harcourt Adopted 2001 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% History-Social Science Houghton Mifflin Adopted 2007 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Foreign Language Percent of students lacking their own assigned textbook: 0.0% Health Harcourt Adopted 2006 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Visual and Performing Arts Percent of students lacking their own assigned textbook: 0.0% Science Laboratory Equipment Percent of students lacking their own assigned textbook: 0.0%
+Textbooks and Instructional Materials Year and month in which data were collected: August 2016 Core Curriculum Area Textbooks and Instructional M Textbooks and Instructional Materials/Year of Adoption Reading/Language Arts Houghton Mifflin Adopted 2003 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Mathematics McGraw Hill Adopted 2015 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Science Glencoe Adopted 2006 Harcourt Adopted 2001 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% History-Social Science Houghton Mifflin Adopted 2007 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Foreign Language Percent of students lacking their own assigned textbook: 0.0% Health Harcourt Adopted 2006 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0%